Drivax/Readerquizz/README.md

 # Readerquizz

-Readerquizz is a polished Streamlit web app where players read a short literary extract and guess which Russian author wrote it.
+Readerquizz is a  Streamlit web app : https://readerquizz.streamlit.app/ where players read a short literary extract and guess which Russian author wrote it.

 Each quiz contains exactly 10 rounds.
 In every round, the app shows one extract made of exactly 2 sentences and 4 author options: